allthingsclowd/web_page_counter/readme.md

    - use `curl` to verify app returns http 200 & exit 0
    - use `lynx --dump` to capture counter updates between refreshes
    - Add TravisCI for Go APP

+- scripted added to read in var.env and upload to consul
+- main.go modified to use consul for variables when it's present